 In the Beginning

-The formation of Easter Seals Ontario can be traced back to November 28, 1922, when representatives from ten (Hamilton, Windsor, Kitchener, Chatham, Toronto, Stratford and London) Rotary Clubs met in Windsor, Ontario to discuss the inadequate resources and support available for the province’s children with physical disabilities.
+The formation of Easter Seals Ontario can be traced back to November 28, 1922, when 10 representatives from seven Rotary Clubs (Hamilton, Windsor, Kitchener, Chatham, Toronto, Stratford and London) met in Windsor, Ontario to discuss the inadequate resources and support available for the province’s children with physical disabilities.
 Recognizing a need for action, they formed the Ontario Society for Crippled Children, inspired by the American organization of the same name, which had been recently created by Ohio businessman, Edgar Allen.
 Present at the meeting were Arthur FitzGerald, president of the Windsor Rotary Club, Dr. David Smith, Stratford; Alex Martin, Kitchener; Phil Coate, Chatham; R.L.
 Stratton, London; John Gibson, Toronto; Dr. G.C.
 Clegg, London; Harry Lovering, Hamilton; and a few additional representatives of the Windsor club.

 Some of Easter Seals’ early goals were treatment for children with physical disabilities and public awareness.
 During “Health Week” in 1931, Easter Seals launched its first public information campaign for the universal pasteurization of milk to help prevent the spread of tuberculosis.
 Easter Seals would continue to conduct public awareness campaigns on a variety of relevant topics in years to come.